Ensono/amido.github.io/docs/testing/applitools_automated_ui_visual_testing.md

----
 id: visual_analysis
 title: Automated UI Visual Testing With Applitools
 sidebar_label: Automated UI Visual Testing
 ---
+Visual Regression testing or Visual testing in software is a quality assurance activity of verifying if the visual aspects of the application’s user interface seem appropriate to the user.
+It is also known as Visual Validation Testing.

+Visual Regression testing can be implemented using a variety of tools and languages and is a fast way of checking defects of front end applications.
+For more information on Visual Regression testing you can look at this article [Here](https://www.softwaretestinghelp.com/visual-validation-testing/)

+##Visual Regression Testing with Applitools Eyes

+####Pre-requisites
+An Applitools eyes account - [Applitools](https://applitools.com/)

 ## Getting started

-We are using the [Applitools](https://applitools.com/) with Cypress for visual testing.
-For Stacks, we are just using the free tier.
-But we suggest discussing your requirements and what this means for your team.
-The free tier only gives:
+We are using [Applitools](https://applitools.com/) with Cypress for visual testing.
+For Stacks, we have configured the framework to use the free tier, which gives:

 - 1 user (normally the pipeline)
 - 100 checkpoints per month